 Starting a restaurant is a lot of work.
 In fact, many restaurants fail despite having great food and a pleasant atmosphere – two key ingredients for a successful restaurant or bar.

 The million peso question is why?
 Anybody with the drive and creativity to even consider starting a restaurant knows the importance of internet marketing.
 They likely have a Facebook page and – if they’re tech-savvy – perhaps even a website.
 Isn’t this enough?

 No, not in today’s digital environment.
 The attention of your future visitors is highly sought-after.
-Businesses that are smart enough to use digital marketing vs traditional marketing must build a digital marketing strategy that includes more than just a Facebook page or website.
+Businesses that are smart enough to use digital marketing services vs traditional marketing must build a digital marketing strategy that includes more than just a Facebook page or website.
 The restaurant industry is no different.

 Using Mobile Dining Apps as a Marketing Tool